findkim/terraform-consul-consul-nia/README.md

 # Consul NIA Compatible

-!> **Caution**: Consul NIA is in active development.
+!> **Caution** Consul NIA is in active development.
 This module is used for testing and demonstrating varying features supported by Consul NIA. **It has not been extensively tested and is not intended to use for production environments.**

 This is an example module that is designed for Consul NIA to run in full automation.
 The module consumes from `services` variable which represents service network information from Consul Catalog.
 Consul NIA monitors a set of services for network changes and dynamically updates the `services` value.